tonyskilos/TempRepo/README.md

 # TempRepo

 This is a temporary file created to learn how
-GitHub works
+GitHub works with SourceTree

-I have now modified it in local editor
+I have modified it in local editor